Gulf Cooperation Council: Objectives

 The area has some of the fastest-growing economies in the world, mostly due to a boom in oil and natural gas revenues coupled with a building and investment boom backed by decades of saved petroleum revenues.
-In an effort to build a tax base and economic foundation before the reserves run out, the UAE's investment arms, including Abu Dhabi Investment Authority, retain over US$900 billion in assets.
-Other regional funds have several hundreds of billions of dollars of assets under management.
+In an effort to build a tax base and economic foundation before the reserves run out, several GCC members have invested in maintaining large sovereign wealth funds to manage petroleum surpluses.